my2ndhead/hyperthreat/README.md

 - Hyperbaseline: A general purpose baselining add-on to monitor activity and detect outliers
 - Hypercrypto: An add-on that provides hash and crypto commands.

-Note: This is only a documentation app.
-For the actual app go to the app repositories using the documentation links below.
+Note: This is only a documentation repository.
+For the actual apps go to the app repositories using the documentation links below.

 # Why using the Hyperthreat App Suite?